radiantearth/stac-api-spec/api-spec.md

 The only requirements of the STAC API core class are to provide a valid STAC Catalog that includes a valid `conformsTo` JSON object in it.

+The root endpoint (`/`) is most useful when it presents a complete `Catalog` representation of all the data contained in the API, such that all `Collections` and `Items` can be navigated to by transitively traversing links from this root.
+This spec does not require any API endpoints from OAFeat or STAC API to be implemented, so these links may not exist if the endpoint has not been implemented.

+Links with these `rel` attributes should exist in the root endpoint if the conformance class is implemented:
+- `data` with href to the OAFeat/OACommon `/collections` endpoint (Commons Collections conformance)
+- `child` (one or more) with href to a single `Collection` at the OAFeat `/collections/{collectionId}` endpoint (OAFeat Core)
+- `search` with href to the search endpoint (`/search` is recommended but not required)

 ### STAC Search

 | **Name**    | **URI**                                                     | **Dependencies** |